Huron (English band): Biography

-2012 saw the release of their anticipated third release War Party, released as a promotion tool for fans and the music industry this EP received 7/10 and a glowing review from Adam Rees of the Metal Hammer magazine.
-Apart from various supporting slots in 2012 Huron went on to also play three festivals : The Download Festival, 7 June, The Bulldog Bash, 10 August and the Bloodstock Festival, 12 August.
+2012 saw the release of their anticipated third release, War Party, released as a promotional tool for fans and the music industry.
+This EP received 7/10 and a glowing review from Adam Rees of the Metal Hammer magazine.
+Apart from various supporting slots in 2012, Huron went on to also play three festivals: The Download Festival (7 June), The Bulldog Bash (10 August), and the Bloodstock Festival (12 August).

-War Party, a 4 track promo CD, was self-released and was reviewed in the August 2012 edition of the Metal Hammer..."The Title says it all!
-The Brutish grooves and snarling attitude on Bite The Kerb and Mercy Killing are suitably belligerent, with choruses to put Huron on the radar of Five Finger Death Punch Fans!"
-7/10 Adam Rees 2012.
+War Party, a 4-track promo CD, was self-released and was reviewed in the August 2012 edition of the Metal Hammer..."The Title says it all!
+The Brutish grooves and snarling attitude on Bite The Kerb and Mercy Killing are suitably belligerent, with choruses to put Huron on the radar of Five Finger Death Punch Fans!" - 7/10 Adam Rees 2012.

-Shows with Evile, Onslaught and Alestorm made 2012 their busiest year to date with the Download Festival.
+Shows with Evile, Onslaught, and Alestorm made 2012 their busiest year to date with the Download Festival.

 A UK Tour with Skindred took place in December 2012.

 Between 2013 and 2015, the band focused on writing and recording its fourth studio release The Dead Stay Dead.
 Concert appearances were limited aside from some charity shows, the odd small festival and a support slot with Ill Niño.
 The new album artwork for The Dead Stay Dead was created by Mark Rudolph.
 The Dead Stay Dead was mixed and mastered by Justin Hill of the UK metal band SikTh.